 Traffic ticket?
 Call a Nevada criminal defense attorney...

 Were you cited for a traffic offense in Clark County or elsewhere in Nevada?
 Then our Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673) are here for you.
 Call us for a FREE consult, and we can discuss how we will fight to get your charge dismissed or reduced.
+For cases in California, please see our page on Vehicle Code 21709 - driving through a pedestrain safety zone in California.

 - NRS 484B.110 Driving through safety zone prohibited.
 No vehicle shall at any time be driven through or within a safety zone; NRS 484B.057 “Safety zone” defined.
 “Safety zone” means the area officially set aside within a highway for the exclusive use of pedestrians and which is so plainly marked or indicated by proper signs as to be plainly visible at all times while set apart as a safety zone.